Ankle Dislocation Management in the ED

 Fentanyl citrate (Duragesic, Sublimaze)

-Clinical Context: Narcotic analgesic with greater potency and much shorter half-life than morphine sulfate.
-DOC for conscious sedation analgesia.
-With short duration (30-60 min) and ease of titration, an excellent choice for pain management and sedation.
-Easily and quickly reversed by naloxone.
-After initial dose, subsequent doses should not be titrated more frequently than q3h or q6h.
+Clinical Context: Narcotic analgesic with greater potency and a much shorter half-life than morphine sulfate.
+This is the drug of choice (DOC) for conscious sedation analgesia.
+With short duration (30-60 min) and ease of titration, this is an excellent choice for pain management and sedation.
+It is easily and quickly reversed by naloxone.
+After the initial dose, subsequent doses should not be titrated more frequently than q3h or q6h.

 Oxycodone and acetaminophen (Percocet)